-Churchside Federation is committed to ensuring that all staff responsible for intimate care of children and young people will undertake their duties in a professional manner at all times.
+Churchside Federation hereafter referred to as "the academy" is committed to ensuring that all staff responsible for intimate care of children and young people will undertake their duties in a professional manner at all times.

 The academy takes seriously its responsibility to safeguard and promote the welfare of the children and young people in its care.